TMLoew/refuel_app/docs/project_overview.md

 ---

-## 8) Tips while coding
+## 8) Coding notes

-- Use `st.session_state` for values that should persist between reruns (e.g., whether autopilot is running).
+- Use `st.session_state` for values that should persist between reruns (for example, the autopilot running flag).
-- Always write through helpers in `data_utils.py` so files stay consistent.
+- Write through helpers in `data_utils.py` so files stay consistent.
-- If a required file is missing, show `st.error` and stop early; do not crash the app.
+- If a required file is missing, show `st.error` and stop early.
-- Keep functions small and side-effect free when possible to make future testing easy.
+- Keep functions small and side-effect free to make later testing straightforward.

 ---